European doctors warn rare kids’ syndrome may have virus tie

 The World Health Organization said it was attempting to gather more information on any new, coronavirus-related syndrome in children from its global network of doctors but had not received any official reports about it.

-Aritz Parra in Madrid and Andrea Foa in Genoa, Italy contributed to this report.
+Aritz Parra in Madrid, Andrea Foa in Genoa, Italy and AP Medical Writer Lindsey Tanner in Chicago contributed to this report.